-This topic contains 2 replies, has 2 voices, and was last updated by liam wood 7 months, 1 week ago.
+- This topic has 2 replies, 2 voices, and was last updated 11 months, 1 week ago by liam wood.

 My daughter is 27 and 2 years ago she finally purchased her own car.
 I helped with the deposit and the finance was all agreed.
 Being a BMW driver for the last 10 years plus, I introduced her to BMW and we ended up on a 4-year deal on a second hand 3k miles 1 series.
 I believe its PCP where she can hand it back on guaranteed value.

 About 8 weeks ago, whilst driving home on the motorway.
 She changed lanes and the steering stuck.
 Fortunately she somehow managed to free the steering.
 Within 2 miles of home and finally driving onto her driveway i.e. full lock turn.
 It happened again, she subsequently bumped her partner’s car and smashed her headlight.